Hreflang & multi-region sites: preventing duplicate content while serving the right locale

-Technical SEO + implementation for indexing, speed, Cloudflare, migrations, and SEO command-center systems
+Implementation-first technical SEO for indexing, crawl, speed, Cloudflare, migrations, and SEO ops systems

 Clear scope.
 Implementation-first.
 Written verification.